Beauty, Style, Status, Comfort and Green Building

-Green building is independent of style, yet it places very significant design constraints on things like window placement, building orientation, building size and material use.1 The conflict further arises when the desire for beauty and status encourage the excess consumption of both materials and energy.
-The problem, of course, is that there is all too often a large gap between what is wanted, and what is needed; between what one thinks they want and what they actually use.
+Green building is independent of style, yet it places very significant design constraints on things like window placement, building orientation, building size and material use.1 The conflict further arises when the desire for beauty and plenty of space encourage the excess consumption of both materials and energy.
+The sad truth is that excess space is often unused, and what seems beautiful today, all too often ends up in the landfill tomorrow.

-The challenge for green architects and their clients alike2 is to find the happy medium, which is what the sensible house is all about.
+The challenge for green architects and their clients alike2 is to find the happy medium.

-Historically, architecture was always about beauty and status, and the notion of comfort was not even in anyone's vocabulary.3 Humans have an immense ability to suffer if it gains them a positive emotional sense that they are "somebody" or that they belong.
+In fact, historically, architecture was ONLY about beauty and status, and the notions of function flow and comfort were not even in anyone's vocabulary.3 Humans have an immense ability to suffer if it gains them a positive emotional sense that they are "somebody" or that they belong.
 It's what will make women wear four inch heels, men drive expensive cars, and people in general to buy mini-mansion homes.

 By taking these ideas into account, one can still build a craftsman, modernist, colonial or any other style by keeping the original senses of proportion and material selection, but modifying the design to be greener.
 Its a matter of reinterpreting the original ideas in a new context.